nilhoel1/LLTA/include/Analysis/README.md

       > 5. Output the result as defined in the project's success criteria.
 ### Next Step for User

-Start by creating the folder structure `include/llta/Analysis` and `include/llta/Solver`.
-Copy the header files above.
+The folder structure `include/Analysis` contains all header files.
 Then, run the **Step 1** prompt to generate your solver core.\